-The Senate Procedural Rules of Student Government Association (SGA) of the University of Maryland, Baltimore County shall govern the processes and rules of the SGA Senate, and shall supersede all legislation.
-All other SGA Guiding Documents shall hold precedence over this document with respect to the Senate.
+Senate Procedural Rules of the Student Government Association of the University of Maryland, Baltimore County ScopeThe Senate Procedural Rules of Student Government Association (SGA) of the University of Maryland, Baltimore County shall govern the processes and rules of the SGA Senate, and shall supersede all legislation.
+All other SGA Guiding Documents shall hold precedence over this The Senate Procedural Rules was adopted by the Student Government Association Undergraduate Senate of the University of Maryland, Baltimore County, during the 2004-2005 academic year, and was last amended on March 9th, 2020.
+The document below is current as of October 31st, 2020. document with respect to the Senate.